codeoverflow-org/nodecg-io-docs/docs/samples/sacn-receiver.md

 ### Configure the Discord sample bundle

 1. Start nodecg with nodecg-io installed.
-The sacn-sample bundle is currently part of it so it should also be loaded.
+The sacn-receiver-sample bundle is currently part of it so it should also be loaded.

 2. Go to the `nodecg-io` tab in the nodecg dashboard.